super7ramp/croiseur/doc/explanation/How-do-crossword-solvers-work.md

 All slots must be filled at the end so one may be tempted to use a default order like the numbering of slots.
 But that might lead to more work in the end.

-The typical strategy is to select *the most constrained slot first*.
+An efficient strategy is to select *the most constrained slot first*.
 This can be e.g. by determining the number of words in dictionary that satisfy the slot constraints, either initially – the number of words of the length of the slot – or at the moment of variable selection – the number of words of the length of the slots respecting the letters already set by